 We've created a calm space to share your own experience around grief and also listen and talk with others in a relaxing and informal virtual setting, most possibly unlike one you have yet to encounter.

-Most importantly, we want to normalise the conversation about death and grief.
+Most importantly, we want to normalise the conversation around death and grief.

 Who can you expect to meet?

-As with our previous events, the main hosts will be Katie and Evee from The Grief Reality blog and welcomed in to our calm space by Arwa from Yoga Of Life.
-In addition, we also have international specialists, bereavement councillors and other invited 'special' guests.
+As with our previous events, the main hosts will be Katie and Evee from The Grief Reality blog and you will be welcomed into our calm space by Arwa from Yoga Of Life.
+In addition, we also have international grief specialists, bereavement councillors and other invited 'special' guests, who will share their stories, listen and offer practical advice and guidance.

 What Can You Expect?